NCKLS/EasyAsciiEncrypt/README.md

 -EAE adds salt to encryption/decryption and manages it seamlessly

--EAE obfuscates all string data, and is very secure

 -EAE is customizable, settings can be adjusted easily.

 -EAE is constantly being improved!